Katherine Plouffe

 Katherine Plouffe (born September 15, 1992) is a Canadian basketball player for Tango Bourges Basket and the Canadian national team, where she participated at the 2014 FIBA World Championship.
+She competed at the 2022 FIBA 3x3 World Cup, winning a silver medal.

 She is the daughter of Laurie and Daryl Plouffe.
 She has four siblings; her twin sister, Michelle, played basketball for the University of Utah located in Salt Lake City, Utah, United States, and her older sister, Andrea, played basketball at the University of Washington located in Seattle, Washington.

 Early years

-Plouffe first started playing basketball in the second grade.
+Plouffe first started playing basketball in grade two.
 She had older siblings who were often in the gym.
 She enjoyed being in the gym with her older siblings so she picked up the game at a young age.
+She played collegiately at Marquette in Milwaukee, Wisconsin.